Skip to main content

 }'

 Each signal type supports different filter fields.
-Check the API reference for the full list of available filters per signal type.
+Check the API reference for the complete list of available filters per signal type.

 Best Practices for Signal Configuration

 Start narrow, then expand.
-It is better to begin with tight filters and gradually loosen them than to start broad and drown in irrelevant signals.
-Your sales team will lose trust in the system if the first batch of signals is noisy.
+Beginning with tight filters and loosening them gradually is much safer than starting broad.
+Your sales team will stop trusting the system quickly if the first batch of signals is mostly noise.

 Name configurations descriptively.
-You will end up with multiple configurations.
-Names like “Engineering hiring, mid-market, France” are far more useful than “Config 1” when you need to audit or update them.
+You’ll end up with many configurations.
+“Engineering hiring, mid-market, France” is far more useful than “Config 1” when you’re auditing or updating three months later.

 Use the test endpoint before every activation.
-Testing costs nothing and saves you from flooding your CRM with bad data.
-Make it a habit.
+Testing costs nothing and keeps you from flooding your CRM with bad data.

 Combine multiple signal types.
-The most powerful prospecting strategies layer multiple signals.
-A company that is both hiring engineers and just raised a Series A is a stronger lead than either signal alone.
+A company that’s both hiring engineers and just raised a Series A is a stronger lead than either signal alone.
 Set up separate configurations for each type and combine them in your pipeline logic.
+This is where signal stacking pays off: the account priority compounds as signals overlap.

 Review and prune regularly.
 Markets shift, your ICP evolves, and signal relevance changes.
-Schedule a monthly review of your configurations to deactivate stale ones and tune active ones.
+A monthly review of your configurations to deactivate stale ones and tune active ones takes an hour and keeps your pipeline clean.

 Frequently Asked Questions